advancedresearch/the_century_of_satire/README.md

 Early Christianity largely evolves alongside Simonianism in the 2nd century.
 They worship different savior figures, but with people who know each other across religious boundaries, something most likely due to shared medicine practices.
-Lying about each other's savior figures in texts was socially acceptable (e.g. by putting Simon Magus is Acts of The Apostles), since these texts were aimed at children with less developed critical thinking skills.
+Lying about each other's savior figures in texts was socially acceptable (e.g. by putting Simon Magus in Acts of The Apostles), since these texts were aimed at children with less developed critical thinking skills.
 This is less likely to have happened in stories that were meant to be taken seriously by adults.